 Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration The Human Resources Group participates in independently-conducted remuneration surveys to determine the market competitiveness.
-Adjustment in remuneration is approved by the Board of Directors upon the recommendation of the Compensation Committee of the Board.
 The Human Resources Group participates in independently-conducted remuneration surveys to determine the market competitiveness.
+Adjustment in

-Adjustment in remuneration is approved by the Board of Directors upon the recommendation of the Compensation Committee of the Board and the Chairman of the Board (2) Variable remuneration The Company adopts a performance-based variable pay program aligned with business strategy.
+Adjustment in remuneration is approved by the Board of Directors upon the recommendation of the Compensation Committee of the Board. remuneration is approved by the Board of Directors upon the recommendation of the Compensation Committee of the Board and the Chairman of the Board (2) Variable remuneration The Company adopts a performance-based variable pay program aligned with business strategy.
 It is determined by the Compensation Committee of the Board and duly approved by the Board of Directors.
 The Company adopts a performance-based variable pay program aligned with business strategy.
 The PB Pie is approved by the Compensation Committee of the Board.
 Individual amount is approved by the Chairman and CEO and the President and COO.
-(3) Per diem allowance In the conduct of business abroad to reimburse miscellaneous expen taxi fare, laundry and phone allow ses like airport fees, travel tax, (4) Bonus Refer to Item 2- Variable Remune ration The Stock Ownership Plan is used as guide in the selection of grantees, the size of grant, the offer price and discount.
+(3) Per diem allowance In the conduct of business abroad, per diem allowance is provided to reimburse miscellaneous expenses like airport fees, travel tax, taxi fare, laundry and phone allowance.
+(4) Bonus Refer to Item 2- Variable Remune ration (5) Stock Options and other financial instruments The Stock Ownership Plan is used as guide in the selection of grantees, the size of grant, the offer price and discount.
 Approved by the Board of Directors upon the recommendation of the Compensation Committee of the Board.
 The Stock Ownership Plan is used as guide in the selection of grantees, the size of grant, the offer price and discount.
 Approved by the Board of Directors upon the recommendation of the Compensation Committee of the Board.
 (6) Others (specify) N.A.
 N.A.